How to Make a Divi Accordion All Closed by Default – Divi 5 & Divi 4

 Divi's Theme Options include various settings for configuring Divi, including the option to add custom code.
 To open the theme options, from your WordPress dashboard, click on "Divi" in the sidebar menu, then the "Theme Options" sub-menu item.

 Now click on the "Integration" tab in the Divi Theme Options, which brings up options for adding custom code to Divi.
-You should see a box called "Add code to the < head > of you blog" which allows HTML, and by extension JavaScript and jQuery, to be added to your site:
+You should see a box called "Add code to the < head > of your blog" which allows HTML, JavaScript and jQuery code to be added to your site:

 <script>